 Surprised by his answer, Daisy decided to seek a second opinion.
 She asked her dad if he would take her to see someone else.
-“I typed into google ‘The best fertility clinic in London’ and Dr Venkat came up,“ remembers Daisy.
+A google search for ‘The best fertility clinic in London’ came back with Dr Venkat and Harley Street Fertility Clinic.

 When her fertility journey with HSFC started, Daisy was 21.
 “I did tests, and one of them showed low AMH*, too low for a 21-year-old.”
 Dr Venkat advised her that she was heading in the direction of being prematurely infertile, although she was so young.
 That’s when Daisy decided to take action.

 In 2016 Daisy decided to freeze her eggs.
 She changed gynaecologist to get a better patient/Doctor relationship.

 “In March 2016 I sat down with Dr.Venkat and we went through everything we had to go through to have the best chance.
 I am single and we decided to get a sperm donor from a sperm bank,” says Daisy.